armadillica/flamenco-worker-python/README.md

 Configuration is read from three locations:

 - A hard-coded default in the Python source code.
-- `flamenco-worker.cfg` in the current working directory.
+- `flamenco-worker.cfg` in the current working directory, i.e. the directory that your shell is in when you invoke the `flamenco-worker` command.
 - `$HOME/.flamenco-worker.cfg`; this file is optional.

 The configuration files should be in INI format, as specified by the